joecym/P4_advanced_lane_lines/writeup.md

 ![alt text][image9]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+In the 5th input box of my notebook, I consolidated the various transform functions from the lessons, and then applied each to all of the test images, forming a grid of images and the effects.
 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.